Matsumoto Yamaga FC: History

 After failing to secure promotion in 2016 and 2017, Yamaga finished their 2018 season at the top of the J2 table, winning their first ever league title and securing automatic promotion to J1 in the process.

-This began the downfall of Matsumoto Yamaga FC, due to the club's bad idea of high player turnover.
-Ahead of the 2020 J2 League, Yamaga turned over more than 20 players, in which began a slow start in 2020, as the club also went through many winless runs, including 5 losses in a row, which at the time was a record amount of defeats for the club in J2.
+This began the downfall of Matsumoto Yamaga, due to the club's bad idea of high player turnover.
+Ahead of the 2020 J2 League, Yamaga turned over more than 20 players, in which began a slow start in 2020, as the club also went through many winless runs, including 5 losses in a row, which at the time was a record number of defeats for the club in J2.
 Eventually, in September 2020, manager Keiichiro Nuno was sacked, and the club finished 13th that season.
-Things were about to get worse as they continued high player turnover, with 27 players leaving and 24 coming to the club before the 2021 J2 League.
+Things were about to get worse as they continued high player turnover, with twenty-seven players leaving and twenty-four coming to the club before the 2021 J2 League.
 In June that year, Nuno's replacement, Kei Shibata, was fired from the club, and was replaced with Hiroshi Nanami, who couldn't help the club escape relegation after finishing dead last that season.

 In 2022, Matsumoto played its first season on the J3.
 Matsumoto failed to be promoted back to the J2 League, as it finished on fourth place in the final standings of the 2022 J3 League season.
 The club ended tied on points with Kagoshima United, with both having earned 66 points in 34 matches.
 However, the goal difference stood out in Kagoshima's favour.
-The club will play its 2nd consecutive season at the J3 on 2023.
+The club will play its third consecutive season at the J3 during 2024.

 Rivalry

-The biggest rival of Matsumoto Yamaga are the prefectural neighbors and former Hokushin'etsu League fellows Nagano Parceiro.
+The biggest rival of Matsumoto Yamaga are the prefectural neighbours and former Hokushin'etsu League fellows Nagano Parceiro.
 Matches between those teams are labelled "Shinshū derby" and generate a lot of interest in both cities.
 For 2011 season, Parceiro joined their rivals in JFL bringing the derby to the national level.